Uganda National Oil Company: Developments

 In Q2 2023, the Uganda government (GoU) requested the government of Kenya (GoK) for UNOC to use the Kenya Refined Oil Products Pipeline to transport the assets acquired from Vitol between Mombasa and Kisumu.
 The Kenya government turned down that request.
 The GoU then opened up discussions with the government of Tanzania (GoT) to get permission to use Tanzanian ports to import the petroleum products.

 As of February 2024, the discussions between Tanzania and Uganda are ongoing with the two countries exploring the possibility of building a petroleum products pipeline between Port Tanga and Kampala.
 Meanwhile, there is a High Court injunction in Kenya, prohibiting the GoK from reconsidering their earlier decision.
 Uganda has also opened a lawsuit against Kenya in the East African Court of Justice claiming that denial of the use of the Kenya Petroleum Pipeline runs contrary to the spirit of the East African Community.
 Both cases await final determination.
 In a twist in the developments, Kenya has since approached Uganda to explore the construction of the "Eldoret-Malaba-Kampala-Kigali Petroleum Products Pipeline".

 In March 2024, UNOC started selling petroleum products in small quantities, to oil marketing companies (OMCs) in Tanzania and Uganda, as the company tests out the supply chain and logistics involved.
 Once the details are sorted in the weeks and months ahead, UNOC is expected "to start directly importing from Vitol Bahrain under a five-year deal".

 In March 2024, Uganda and Kenya resolved their petroleum dispute.
 The court cases in Kenya and Tanzania were both withdrawn.
 Kenya will issue an OMC licensee to UNOC, which will use Kenya Pipeline infrastructure to transport its petroleum assets between Mombasa and Kisumu.

+The UNOC signed an agreement with Alpha MBM Investments for the development of a refinery at Kabaale in the Hoima District.
+The negotiations began on 16 January 2024 for the refinery that will have a capacity of 60,000 barrels of crude oil per day.

+In March 2025, the UNOC acquired a 15% stake in the East African Crude Oil Pipeline (EACOP) which is being constructed and operated by the EACOP Ltd..

+UNOC signed an Early Project Activities Agreement (EPAA) in July 2025 with VIVO Energy for Liquified Petroleum Gas (LPG) storage and distribution from the Kingfisher and Tilenga projects.

+In 2026, the UNOC acquired a 20.15% stake into the Kenya Pipeline Company (KPC).